A spectral characterization for concentration of the cover time: Abstract

 \section{Abstract}

 We prove that for a sequence of finite vertex-transitive graphs of increasing sizes, the cover times are asymptotically concentrated iff the product of the spectral-gap and the expected cover time diverges.
-In fact, we prove this for general reversible Markov chains under the much weaker assumptions (than transitivity) that the maximal hitting time of a state is comparable to the average hitting time of a state and that the maximal stationary probability of a state vanishes.
+In fact, we prove this for general reversible Markov chains under the much weaker assumption (than transitivity) that the maximal hitting time of a state is of the same order as the average hitting time.